mrkjdy/website/static/posts/how-to-build-a-blog.md

 3. no additional code needs to be written to publish each post

-These might sound pretty basic, but it's important to start somewhere, and starting simple is the best way to ensure something actually gets done.
+These might sound pretty basic, but it's important to start somewhere, and starting simple is the best way to ensure something gets done.
 Another popular tactic is to use a reference when building something new for the first time.
-It turns out, Fresh's docs are designed this same exact way, so we can just refer to its code! 😀
+It turns out, that Fresh's docs are designed this same way, so we can just refer to its code! 😀

 ### Rendering Markdown

-In order to display a post on our site we'll need to convert (render) each markdown file into HTML.
+To display a post on our site we'll need to convert (render) each markdown file into HTML.
 There happens to be a page in the Fresh docs about [rendering Markdown](https://fresh.deno.dev/docs/examples/rendering-markdown).

 Let's start by building a component for rendering Markdown into HTML so that we